Learn about ➜ Nerja Spain

 To Nerja by Taxi ➜

-A taxi will take you directly from Malaga airport or train station to Nerja in 55 minutes.
+A taxi will take you directly from the Malaga airport or train station to Nerja in 55 minutes.
 Prices range from 75 to 160 euros, depending on the time of day and the number of passengers.
-Call Radio Taxi, the official cab service in Nerja, at the following number: 952 520 537.
+Call Radio Taxi, the official cab service, at the following number: 952 520 537.

-If you are going to the airport or the train station from Nerja, you can find a cab at any of the three taxi stands in Nerja.
+If you are going to the airport or the train station from Nerja, you can find a cab at any of the three taxi stands.

 That should be all you need for an amazing vacation in Nerja!
 Don't wait!
 Book your holiday in Nerja today!! ;-)